graphql/graphiql/README.md

 Previous versions of this extension support `graphql-config@2` format, which follows [legacy configuration patterns](https://github.com/kamilkisiela/graphql-config/tree/legacy#usage)

+If you need legacy support for `.graphqlconfig` files or older graphql-config formats, see [this FAQ answer](#legacy).
+If you are missing legacy `graphql-config` features, please consult [the `graphql-config` repository](https://github.com/kamilkisiela/graphql-config).

-To support language features like "go-to definition" across multiple files, please include `documents` key in the graphql-config default or /per project (this was `include` in 2.0).
+To support language features like "go-to definition" across multiple files, please include `documents` key in the `graphql-config` file default or per-project (this was `include` in 2.0).

 ## Configuration Examples